raydenlim/tp/docs/DeveloperGuide.md

 #### Add To Consultation Feature
 This section explains the implementation of the Add To Consultation feature via the `addtoconsult` command.
 The `AddToConsultCommand` adds a new student to the consultation identified using the Index.
-There is are 2 compulsory field, which are the Index of the consultation to add student into, and the name of the student.
+There are 2 compulsory field, which are the Index of the consultation to add student into, and the name of the student.

 Below is the sequence diagram outlining the execution of `AddToConsultCommand`.